gardenlinux/gardenlinux/tests/README.md

 #### Local tests in the integration container

-Sometimes it is neccessary to run tests for build results.
-This can be achieved by using the build results in the base-test container.
+Sometimes it is neccessary to run tests locally for build results and not in a chroot or kvm environment that is accessed via ssh.
+This can be achieved by using the build results in the base-test container with the `local` configuration for `pytest`.

-The following describes the configuration needed to run the tests for the build result of the **_oci**-feature.
+The following describes the configuration needed to run local tests.

 ```yaml
 local: